The Basics of Buying and Selling on Kijiji

 Always meet in person

 If the communications with the potential buyer have gone smoothly and it’s time to make the sale, we always advise you meet in person, in a neutral, well-lit public space.
 If the person is hesitant to meet you locally, makes excuses as to why they can’t meet you or want to send a third party to make the purchase, it’s best to say no. Meeting face to face is the best way to ensure a hassle-free, easy transaction.

 Once you’ve met the buyer locally and they are ready to purchase your item, the next step of course is payment!
-You may want to sell with our PayPal in-app payment option, which is quick and secure, or you can accept cash.
-Using e-transfer is another popular way to pay but be very wary of anyone who offers to send you money before meeting you in person.
-You may also want to accept cheques but remember, the funds can take a week or so to clear.
+You can accept cash of course, but e-transfers are another popular option.
+You can even list your contactless transaction options as part of your Kijiji listing.
+Be very wary of anyone who offers to send you money before meeting you in person.

 Selling on Kijiji is designed to be a straightforward, easy experience.
 If you feel the potential buyer is hesitating to meet-up or trying to direct you to do something or move the discussions to another site or location, stop communicating.
 You will hopefully find plenty of other interested buyers from our large community!